VincentVanlaer/mesa-school-labs/content/thursday/lab-3.md

 ./rn | tee out.txt
 ```

 Then, you can look for the last print of the `peak_delta_Pg` parameter in the terminal output and its corresponding stellar age.
-When you finish, don’t forget to fill in the values in the [Google Sheet] (https://docs.google.com/spreadsheets/d/1QUoyvf2j1lxO6Xx6rt2X7E__INuxMzOsBBB2VsTnGiM/edit?usp=sharing).
+When you finish, don’t forget to fill in the values in the [Google Sheet](https://docs.google.com/spreadsheets/d/1QUoyvf2j1lxO6Xx6rt2X7E__INuxMzOsBBB2VsTnGiM/edit?usp=sharing).

 >[!NOTE]
 > As in Lab 2, you might see a warning message from MESA saying something like